 For a thousand years, the Javanese were a major influence over Southeast Asia and especially the great Khmer kingdoms. had a great maritime influence, trading from the Philippines to India and all the way to Japan.
 They took all the knowledge they needed from abroad, merged it into their own culture, while trading in gold, precious woods and gemstones.

-Indian religion was profoundly absorbed by local cultures that formed their own distinctive variations of these structures in order to reflect their own ideals.
-Hinduism does not have a single historical founder nor a centralized authority, thus ensuring religious freedom.
+Indian religion was profoundly absorbed by local cultures that formed their own distinctive variations of it in order to reflect their own ideals.
+Hinduism does not have a single founder nor a centralized authority, thus ensuring religious freedom.
 It also allowed for multiple forms of divinity that harmoniously integrated local traditions, instead of imposing a foreign form of worship.

 In Indonesia, Hinduism was so intermingled with Buddhism, that Shiva and the Buddha were incorporated in the same religion.
-Balinese Hinduism maintains this syncretism to this day, and the Saiva and Buddhist priests sit side by side, although dressed differently, as they bless the laity.
+Balinese Hinduism maintains this syncretism to this day, and the Shaiva and Buddhist priests sit side by side.

 Image source: Era Soekamto

-Art and architectural creations rivaled those built in India, in size, design and aesthetic achievements.
-The most notable examples are Borobudur in Java and Angkor in Cambodia.
+Art and architectural creations in Dvipantara rivaled those built in India both in size and in spiritual and aesthetic significance.
+The most notable examples are Borobudur and Prambanan in Java and Angkor Wat in Cambodia.

 The art which the Hindu-Buddhist kingdoms of Dvipantara produced owes its extraordinary qualities to the genius of the native people.
-Indian spirituality only provided themes and patterns for transformation opening up local avenues of cultural and artistic development, as can be seen in the art of Java, Bali, Burma and Thailand and Cambodia.
+Indian spirituality only opened up themes for cultural and artistic development.

 In short, Southeast Asia built its own indigenous civilization based on an Indian blueprint.
 The Hindu-Buddhist culture and achievements of Southeast Asia often surpassed that of India.
 Sculptors and artists integrated Indian motifs with local artistic motifs to arrive at something distinctively Southeast Asian and produced stylized masterpieces of their own.